Degeneracy Index and Poincar\'e-Hopf Theorem: Conclusion

 \section{Conclusion}

 We have introduced a degeneracy index for $2$D flows and shown that it can be used to extend the Poincar\'e-Hopf Theorem for degenerate flows on $S^2$.
 But it remains unclear how it can be extended to other $2$D compact surfaces such as $g$-surfaces in a straighrforward way.
 The analysis of the robustness of degeneracy rings benefits from the simplicity of the topology of $S^2$ (cf. Subsection \ref{subsec:robust}).
 Also, the current discussion in $2$D is motivated by physics applications, but it is also interesting to explore higher dimensions.
 Careful readers may have noticed we have used the symbols $(S^1)$ and $(\bz_1)$ to distinguish zeros and degeneracy rings on $S^2$.
-It is not clear, however, how this choice can be made in a canonical way and how to systematically define a degeneracy index for degenerate flows in higher dimensional phase spaces.
+It is not clear, however, how this choice can be made in a canonical way and how to systematically define a degeneracy index for degenerate flows in higher dimensional phase spaces.\\

-\textbf{Acknowledgments}\\ The work of JZ has been partially funded by Fondecyt Grant No.1180368.
-The Centro de Estudios Científicos (CECs) is funded by the Chilean Government through the Centers of Excellence Base Financing Program of Conicyt.
+\noi {\bf Acknowledgments} This work has been partially funded by Fondecyt Grant No.1180368.
 HR thanks JZ for his invitation to visit CECs, during which the work has found its fast convergence.
+HR would also like to express her gratitude to Dr. Ivan Ovsyannikov for insightful discussions.

 \vs